 The Company completed its merger with L&F on August 3, 2022.
 The Company will be considered a variable interest entity ("VIE") with L&F as the primary beneficiary of the VIE.
 Accordingly, the Business Combination will be accounted for as a forward merger of the Company by and into L&F. Refer to Note 10 for more information regarding the Business Combination.
-The surviving company will remain an emerging growth company until the earliest of (i) the last day of the Company's first fiscal year following the fifth anniversary of the completion of L&F's initial public offering, (ii) the last day of the fiscal year in which the Company has total annual gross revenue of at least \$1.07 billion, (iii) the last day of the fiscal year in which the Company has total annual gross revenue of the Company's common stock that is held by non-affiliates exceeds \$700.0 million as of the prior June 30th or, (iv) the date on which the Company has issued more than \$1.0 billion in non-convertible debt securities during the prior three-year period.
+The surviving company will remain an emerging growth company until the earliest of (i) the last day of the Company's first fiscal year following the fifth anniversary of the completion of L&F's initial public offering, (ii) the last day of the fiscal year in which the Company has total annual gross revenue of at least \$1.07 billion, (iii) the last day of the fiscal year in which the Company is deemed to be a large accelerated filer, which means the market value of the Company's common stock that is held by non-affiliates exceeds \$700.0 million as of the prior June 30th or, (iv) the date on which the Company has issued more than \$1.0 billion in non-convertible debt securities during the prior three-year period.